caltechads/wagtail-jetstream/README.md

 As of version 1.4, we no longer pre-compile the scss to css.
 Users are expected to run some sort of automatic sass compiler, like django-sass-processor, in order to compile the scss files.

+As of version 2.0, the import paths only support Wagtail 3.0 or higher.

 ## Column Layouts

 Use of the column layouts requires some boilerplate from the developer because Wagtail currently does not have a mechanism for determining a block's contents dynamically at runtime.